nv-legate/legate.numpy/docs/cunumeric/source/developer/building.rst

 Basic build
 -----------

-Users must have a working installation of the `Legate Core`_ library prior to installing cuNumeric.
+Users must have a working installation of the `Legate`_ library prior to installing cuNumeric.
-**Installing cuNumeric by itself will not automatically install Legate Core.**
+**Installing cuNumeric by itself will not automatically install Legate.**

-As for other dependencies, the Dependencies section on the `Legate Core build instructions`_ also covers cuNumeric, so no additional packages are required.
+As for other dependencies, the Dependencies section on the `Legate build instructions`_ also covers cuNumeric, so no additional packages are required.

-Once Legate Core is installed, you can simply invoke ``./install.py`` from the cuNumeric top-level directory.
-The build will automatically pick up the configuration used when building Legate Core (e.g. the CUDA Toolkit directory).
+Once Legate is installed, you can simply invoke ``./install.py`` from the cuNumeric top-level directory.
+The build will automatically pick up the configuration used when building Legate (e.g. the CUDA Toolkit directory).

 Advanced topics
 ---------------